 Genetic variability is the prerequisite for any crop improvement programme in aspect of economically important yield attributing, physicochemical and quality traits.
-The analysis of variance (ANOVA) of 28 F1s ratoons along with 8 parents showed significant differences for 10 yield traits [viz., days to 50% flowering, days to maturity, plant height (cm), total number of tillers per plant, number of ear bearing tillers per plant, panical length, number of grains per plant, test weight (gm), leaf area index at maximum tillering stage, grain yield per plant], However, in ratoon F1 crop, additionally another 3 traits contributing for ratoonability, were recorded viz., number of ratoon tillers as percentage of main crop tiller, number of vegetative buds after the harvest of main crop, number of ratoon ear bearing tillers as percentage of main crop ear bearing tillers, 6 physical traits [viz., hulling per cent, milling per cent, head rice recovery per cent, kernel length (mm), kernel breadth (mm), L/B ratio] and 8 biochemical and cooking characters [viz., kernel length after cooking (mm), kernel breadth after cooking (mm), kernel elongation ratio, volume expansion ratio, water uptake value (ml), gel consistency, alkali digestion value (mm) and amylose content.
+The analysis of variance (ANOVA) of 28 F1s ratoons along with 8 parents showed significant differences for 10 yield traits [viz., days to 50% flowering, days to maturity, plant height (cm), total number of tillers per plant, number of ear bearing tillers per plant, panicle length, number of grains per plant, test weight (gm), leaf area index at maximum tillering stage, grain yield per plant], However, in ratoon F1 crop, additionally another 3 traits contributing for ratoonability, were recorded viz., number of ratoon tillers as percentage of main crop tiller, number of vegetative buds after the harvest of main crop, number of ratoon ear bearing tillers as percentage of main crop ear bearing tillers, 6 physical traits [viz., hulling per cent, milling per cent, head rice recovery per cent, kernel length (mm), kernel breadth (mm), L/B ratio] and 8 biochemical and cooking characters [viz., kernel length after cooking (mm), kernel breadth after cooking (mm), kernel elongation ratio, volume expansion ratio, water uptake value (ml), gel consistency, alkali digestion value (mm) and amylose content.
 The phenotypic coefficient of variation (PCV) values are higher than the genotypic coefficient of variation (GCV) values and the difference between them indicated that the little role of environment in the expression of these traits.
 A wide range of PCV (1.86 to 30.73%) and GCV (1.56 to 29.96%) was resulted for 27 traits.
 The presence of higher PCV and GCV observed in grain yield per plant (g) followed by gel consistency (mm) and alkali spreading value (mm) which signifies the additive genetic control in inheritance of that trait.
 The presence of high scale of PCV and GCV for observed traits suggested having better possibility for the enhancement through simple selection procedure.
-From the study it was found that 28 ratoon F1s crosses along with their 8 parents had adequate amounts of variability for yield associated traits and physico-chemical quality traits.
+From the study it was found that 28 ratoon F1s crosses along with their 8 parents had adequate amounts of variability for yield associated traits and physio-chemical quality traits.

-The estimates of high heritability along with high genetic advance as percentage of mean was recorded for the characters viz., Number of ear bearing tillers per plant, number of grains per panicle, grain yield per plant, water uptake, gel consistency, alkali spreading value and amylose content, indicated the role of additive gene action in governing the inheritance of this traits and improvement of yield related and quality traits through simple selection may be rewarded.
-High heritability together with moderate genetic advance as per cent of mean was observed for days to maturity, plant height, panicle length per pant, test weight and kernel breadth after cooking, indicated the role of additive and non additive gene action in governing the inheritance of this character, where recurrent selection followed by selection may be worthy for improvement for these traits.
+The estimates of high heritability along with high genetic advance as percentage of mean was recorded for the characters viz., Number of ears bearing tillers per plant, number of grains per panicle, grain yield per plant, water uptake, gel consistency, alkali spreading value and amylose content, indicated the role of additive gene action in governing the inheritance of these traits and improvement of yield related and quality traits through simple selection may be rewarded.
+High heritability together with moderate genetic advance as per cent of mean was observed for days to maturity, plant height, panicle length per plant, test weight and kernel breadth after cooking, indicated the role of additive and non-additive gene action in governing the inheritance of this character, where recurrent selection followed by selection may be worthy for improvement for these traits.

 REFERENCES